sbender9/signalk-push-server/README.md

 This currently requires the WilhelmSK Beta (1.1.0 build 9)

 You can also get autopilot control and Raymarine/Seatalk Alarms by copying the code in ./canboat and ./signalk-server-node into those projects.
 Make sure you have their latest code from git hub.

+Please note that autopilot control is still experimental, do not rely on WilhelmSK alone to control your autopilot and please be safe!